Where the children of the Nativity! are now BGT finalists and flirt with the Hollywood star - ExBulletin

 She’s also become a bit of a Tik Tok star, posting videos where she discusses her time at Nativity !.

-Cadi revealed that they “shot all summer vacation” and that the script was mostly improvised by the children.
+Cadi revealed that they “filmed during the entire summer vacation” and that the script was mostly improvised by the children.

-Those who didn’t live in Coventry where he was filmed were able to stay together in a large hotel, which she said “was like Zac and Cody’s The Suite Life.”
+Those who did not live in Coventry where he was filmed were able to stay together in a large hotel, which she said “was like Zac and Cody’s The Suite Life”.

 Apparently, the actors no longer stay in regular contact but follow each other on social networks.